Prediction Suboptimality of the Lasso in Sparse Linear Regression: Conclusions

 \section{Conclusions}

 This paper revisits the tuning paradigm for the Lasso from the perspective of prediction risk dominance.
-In particular, we propose tuning ranges in which suboptimality arises; more specifically, the resulting predictor can be dominated in mean squared prediction error by refitting on the Lasso-selected support.
+In particular, we propose tuning ranges in which suboptimality arises; more specifically, the resulting predictor can be dominated by refitting on the Lasso-selected support, both on high-probability events and in mean squared prediction error.
 From this perspective, the results provide a quantitative explanation for empirical observations that smaller tuning parameters may perform favorably in correlated designs and related settings, and that refitting on the selected support of the Lasso may improve prediction performance.

-Although the Lasso serves as the primary reference point, the arguments rely mainly on the structure of \(\ell_1\)-regularization and the associated DMSE decomposition, rather than on features unique to a specific estimator.
+Although the Lasso serves as the primary reference point, the arguments rely mainly on the structure of \(\ell_1\)-regularization and the associated prediction error and DMSE decompositions, rather than on features unique to a specific estimator.
 Extending the analysis to more general settings, such as nonlinear models, is left for future work.
 Developing new frameworks for the standard linear regression model is also an interesting direction.